4 ways to use isolation in photography composition

 Isolation in photography with space around subject

-The girl is placed at the rule of thirds, leaving negative space in front of her and I lowered my viewpoint by photographing her at her eye level.
+I framed the subject using the rule of thirds, leaving negative space in front of her.
+I also lowered my viewpoint and photographed slightly below her eye level.
 Although the background is a similar color, she also stands out because of the color of her shirt.

 I’m a fan of subtle processing, because I feel post production should be about finessing an image, as opposed to completely changing it.
 That’s just my style and, if I’m honest, it’s probably influenced by the fact that I don’t like to spend a lot of time at the computer.